Welcome

 This is the online home of Geocomputation with R, a book on geographic data analysis, visualization and modeling.

 Note: The first edition of the book has been published by CRC Press in the R Series.
-You can buy the book from CRC Press, or Amazon, and see the archived First Edition hosted on bookdown.org.
+You can buy the book from CRC Press, or Amazon.

 Inspired by the Free and Open Source Software for Geospatial (FOSS4G) movement, the code and prose underlying this book are open, ensuring that the content is reproducible, transparent, and accessible.
 Hosting the source code on GitHub allows anyone to interact with the project by opening issues or contributing new content and typo fixes for the benefit of everyone.